U2NG/2018-OSF-Demo/04_OSF_Sharing.md

 Any file can be moved by simply clicking and dragging it to whichever part of the project you want to move it to.

-## ***Activity***
+## ***Activity - Make your project public***
+Now that we have uploaded and organized our files, let's make our project public.

-Now that I’ve shown you how to move files, **discuss how much of your project you can/want to make public.
+**discuss how much of your project you can/want to make public.**

-Make those sections of your project public, and if you need to reorganize any parts of your project to accomplish that, please do that now.**
+**Make those sections of your project public, and if you need to reorganize any parts of your project to accomplish that, please do that now.**

 ## Increasing Discoverability
-All projects, subprojects/components, and files on the OSF have **GUIDs.**
+All projects, sub-projects/components, and files on the OSF have **GUIDs.**

 To send people to a project I can send them that GUID, or put it in a paper to help people navigate to my materials.